 - Colonial Central

 Colonial Central, the Student Services Hub, is a customer service organization bringing together the offices of Student Financial Assistance, Student Accounts, and Registrar in a friendly, centralized, service-culture setting.
-The Student Services Hub, located on the Ground Floor of the Marvin Center, provides a personalized experience for students looking for service support.
+The Student Services Hub, located on the Ground Floor of the University Student Center, provides a personalized experience for students looking for service support.

 - Division of Information Technology (DIT)

 DIT's Student Technology Guide provides information on accessing your student accounts, security, software, and more.

 The International Services Office at the George Washington University facilitates international educational exchange through its services and programs.
 It serves as the primary administrative, programming, and advising office for the GW international community.

 Textbooks and course materials are posted 4-6 weeks before the start of each semester.
 Order books soon after you register to be sure you have them before classes start.